evannetwork/vade-wasm-example/README.md

 # vade-wasm-example

+**:warning: This example was designed for [vade 0.0.6](https://crates.io/crates/vade/0.0.6) :warning:**

+An example version, that supports [vade >= 0.0.7](https://crates.io/crates/vade/0.0.7) will be released soon, but for now use this example only with [vade 0.0.6](https://crates.io/crates/vade/0.0.6).

 ## About this project
 This project is an example about how to use the [`vade`] library in wasm projects.